Contents

 3. Baguettes (Banh Mi)

 Obvious colonial French influences?
-Banh mi is another of Vietnam’s staple street foods generally found sold at small, street side stalls.
+Banh mi is another of Vietnam’s staple street foods generally found sold at small, street-side stalls.
 As with all baguettes, you can put pretty much anything in them.
-That being said with the Vietnamese Banh Mi I generally find a set filling.
-A filling of a pork liver pate, Vietnamese sausage (Boiled Pork, Cha Lua), shredded radish and carrot, cuts of cucumber and squeezes of mayonnaise and the all important chilli.
-Makes for a hearty feed following days of soup and veg.
+That being said the Vietnamese Banh Mi that I love is with a filling of pork liver pate, Vietnamese sausage, radish, carrot, cucumber, mayonnaise, and chili.
+Makes for a hearty feed following days of soup and vegetables.

 4. Grilled Pork (Thit Nuong)

-Marinated pork, grilled roadside, over smoking charcoals.
-For fellow barbecue lovers Thit Nuong is the one street food hard to resist.
-While perfect eaten skewered as a quick, meaty snack; Thit Nuong is also found in many of my favourite Vietnamese foods.
-Stuffed in a baguette (Thit Xien Banh Mi), wrapped in spring rolls (Banh Uot Thir Nuong) and the Vietnamese favourite topping noodles (Bun Thit Nuong).
+Marinated pork, grilled over charcoal, is a treat for barbecue enthusiasts.
+Whether enjoyed skewered, within a baguette (Thit Xien Banh Mi), wrapped in spring rolls (Banh Uot Thit Nuong), or as a topping for noodles (Bun Thit Nuong), it’s a flavor explosion.
+For fellow barbecue lovers, Thit Nuong is the one street food hard to resist.
+While perfectly eaten skewered as a quick, meaty snack; Thit Nuong is also found in many of my favorite Vietnamese foods.
+Stuffed in a baguette (Thit Xien Banh Mi), wrapped in spring rolls (Banh Uot Thir Nuong) and the Vietnamese favorite topping noodles (Bun Thit Nuong).

 5. Crepe Wrap (Banh Xeo)

-Again with obvious French influences Banh Xeo is a crisp, savoury crepe which often comes served stuffed with cooked meats, bean sprouts and fresh herbs.
-As a start.
-This stuffed crepes is then wrapped again in sheets of lettuce with optional added garnishing of basil, mint and mustard leaves.
-Stuff into face.
-Banh Xeo tends to come with a sweet, sour, salty and hot side dip (Nuoc Cham).
+With an unmistakable French influence, Banh Xeo is a savory crepe, often filled with meats, bean sprouts, and herbs.
+This stuffed crepe is then wrapped again in sheets of lettuce with optional garnishes of basil, mint, and mustard leaves.
+It’s a culinary experience that demands to be savored.
+Don’t forget the sweet, sour, salty, and hot side dip (Nuoc Cham) for added flair.
+Banh Xeo tends to come with a sweet, sour, salty, and hot side dip (Nuoc Cham).

 6. Beef on Rice Noodles (Bun Bo Nam Bo)

-Thailand is severely lacking in Beef dishes meaning arrivals to Vietnam has my hankering for Bun Bo Nam Bo.
-Tender slivers of grilled, sliced beef on a bed of fresh vermicelli noodles topped with peanuts and fresh Vietnamese herbs.
-Seriously delicious.
-Again, Bun Bo Nam Bo comes served with a side dish of Nuoc Cham a popular Vietnamese sweet, sour, salty and hot dipping (or pouring) sauce with carrot, unripe papaya and chillies.
+Thailand is severely lacking in Beef dishes meaning arrivals to Vietnam have my hankering for Bun Bo Nam Bo.
+If you’re a beef enthusiast, Bun Bo Nam Bo will surely delight your taste buds.
+It features tender slivers of grilled, sliced beef on a bed of fresh vermicelli noodles, topped with peanuts and fresh Vietnamese herbs.
+The dish is served with a side of Nuoc Cham, a popular Vietnamese sweet, sour, salty, and hot dipping (or pouring) sauce, complete with carrot, unripe papaya, and chilies.
+It’s a refreshing departure from soups.
 Refreshingly soupless.

 7. Pork on Thick Noodles (Cao Lau)

-I think Cao Lau is the perfect example for diversity in Vietnamese food.
-This iconic dish originates from the old trading port of Hoi An and while probably better suited to Ramen Restaurants of Japan (think Chashu Men) it is distinctly Vietnamese.
-Thick wheat noodles topped with juicy slabs of pork served drenched in a thin pork and herb infused broth.
-Plenty of Vietnamese greens, bean sprouts, peanuts and often a side of light prawn crackers.
-Superb.
+I think Cao Lau is the perfect example of diversity in Vietnamese food.
+Originating from the old trading port of Hoi An, it could easily find a place in the Ramen Restaurants of Japan.
+Thick wheat noodles are topped with juicy slabs of pork, drenched in a thin pork and herb-infused broth.
+The dish is generously garnished with Vietnamese greens, bean sprouts, and peanuts, and often served with a side of light prawn crackers.
+It’s a superb culinary creation.
+Superb!

 8. Chicken on Sticky Rice (Xoi Ga)

-While sticky rice is common throughout Asia – in Vietnam they make a meal of it.
-Instead of nibbled on the side Vietnamese sticky rice is served as the main course Xoi Ga or Chicken Rice one of the more common treats.
-A hearty serving of sticky rice topped with tender strips of chicken, a handful of fresh Vietnamese herbs and more than often crispy shallots.
-Splash a dash of soy and sesame to flavour.
+While sticky rice is common throughout Asia, in Vietnam, it’s elevated to a main course.
+Xoi Ga, or Chicken Rice, is one of the more common treats, featuring a hearty serving of sticky rice topped with tender strips of chicken, a handful of fresh Vietnamese herbs, and, more often than not, crispy shallots.
+A dash of soy and sesame adds the finishing touches to this delectable dish.

 9. Egg Coffee (Ca Phe Trung)

-In Vietnam I get excited for morning coffee.
+In Vietnam, I get excited for morning coffee.
 Not sure why but in Vietnam coffee is better – possibly due to extra lashings of condensed milk.
-In Vietnam there is a streetside cafe culture (possible French influence) selling all sorts of tasty bean strains.
+In Vietnam, there is a streetside cafe culture (possibly French influence) selling all sorts of tasty bean strains.
 An interesting bean to look for is the Weasel Coffee a synthetic replication of the famous civet coffee.
 A coffee best found in tourist areas e.g. Ben Thanh Market (HCM).
 If you prefer something more local and authentic Ca Phe Trung or Egg Coffee is worth a try; a whipped egg served over hot coffee.

 10. Cheap Beer (Bia Hoi)